Frequently Asked Questions

 For those who don’t, there are still other offerings you can participate in – with just as much potential to make you a millionaire.

 Once a raise hits its maximum, the company can open the waitlist.
 This seems much more common in Reg.
 CF raises.
 In the event that a previous investor can’t fund their investment, individuals on the waitlist get a chance to replace them at the cap table.
 (Please note: Different platforms operate their waitlist differently, so it is important to check the policies for the crowdfunding site in question.)
+Once a raise reaches its closing date, the waitlist is generally closed as well.
+All investments are finalized and any waitlisters who did not have the chance to invest have their commitments canceled.

 For your direct investments, you will generally have a portfolio on the crowdfunding site used, similar to what you might find on a standard brokerage platform.